 - Think about marketing.
 Come up with a name that reflects the desired brand and/or focus of your beauty supply store.

 2. Develop Your Beauty Supply Store Business Plan

-One of the most important steps in starting a beauty supply store is to develop a detailed business plan.
+One of the most important steps in starting a beauty supply store is to develop a beauty supply store business plan.
 The process of creating your plan ensures that you fully understand your market and your business strategy.
 The plan also provides you with a roadmap to follow and if needed, to present to funding sources to raise capital for your business.

 Your business plan should include the following sections:

 - Executive Summary – this section should summarize your entire business plan so readers can quickly understand the key details of your beauty supply store.

 - Company Overview – this section tells the reader about the history of your beauty supply store and what type of beauty supply store you operate.
 For example, does your beauty supply store cater to professionals or the general public?
 Will you offer online sales with an eCommerce store or only sell goods at a physical store?